timconspicuous/simple-crossposter-extension/README.md

 This is a very early version and I am not a trained developer.
 Please expect many bugs and unintended behavior.

 Most issues stem from the content-script not being properly injected.
-If the pop-up displays unintended content, **simply try reloading the page and re-opening the pop-up**.
+If the pop-up displays unintended content, **simply try to reload the page and re-open the pop-up**.
 I will try to improve the content injection as we go along.

 Note that only the contents shown in the pop-up will be cross-posted, so please take a moment to verify that the intended content was fetched.